mxfstream/mxfstreamanalyzer/README.md

 # Cinegy MXFstream Analyser Tool

-Use this tool to view inbound metadata, network, RTP and TS packet details on Windows or Linux.
+Use this tool to view inbound metadata, network, RTP and TS packet details on Windows, Mac and Linux.

 ## How easy is it?